einstin88/tfip-assessment-3/README.md

 ### C) Model

 > Classes in _model_ are POJOs that has private attributes, getters, setters, toString and others.
 They are the objects that carry data throughout the server.
-Their purpose is 1) to map data from forms, or 2) to map data format to a database's table/collection, or 3) to map data for a response by the controller (typically @restcontroller).
+Their purpose is 1) to map data from forms, or 2) to map a schema of a database's table/collection, or 3) to map data for a response by the controller (typically @restcontroller).

 _Note:_ You may write static functions here to say, convert Json string to a class instance or vice versa.
 But according to Chuk, it's not very organized because it 'pollutes' the POJO and may create inefficiencies in large enterprise applications.
 The 'better' way is to write functions that transform data from one or more classes to another class in the `Utils.java` file.